You’re seeing our new BaptistCare brand. Same care and services, with a fresh new look as we continue updating our websites.

 The Unaccompanied Humanitarian Minors program provides accommodation and tailored support for children who have arrived in Australia alone on Refugee or Humanitarian visas.

-Delivered on behalf of the Department of Home Affairs, the program offers safe, culturally responsive environments that support healing, stability and adjustment.
+The program offers safe, culturally responsive environments that support healing, stability and adjustment.
 Young people receive guidance with daily living, community connection and emotional wellbeing, helping them build confidence and settle securely into their new surroundings.

 Youth Accommodation